zampat/neteye4/monitoring/agents/microsoft/icinga/deploy_batch/README.md

 This section provides a script for windows to automate the configuration of a Windows Icinga2 Agent.
 The approach is to contact Icinga2 via API, retrieve the Ticket for a host and configure the Icinga2 agent automatically.
 Prerequisite is to define the host in Director in advance.

 - Have a look at the configurations to change in script
-- Run the script in administrative cmd
+- Run the script in administrative `cmd`

 ```
 C:\Users\user\Downloads\icinga2_agent_deploy>01_ConfigureAgent.bat
-"Icinga2 Agent msi had already been downloaded.
+"Icinga2 Agent `.msi` had already been downloaded.
 Proceeding with install..."
 "Icinga2 Agent already installed"
 "Start to register host <hostname> with Ticket: "f3610648cf18978cfc8f93768fbe69c2d2012f2a""
 "Icinga2 Agent is installed.
 Going to configure agent now ...."